selsamman/proxily/README.md

 };
 ```
 # Serialization
-> Note:  Serialization may be moved out of Proxily into it's own library

 In the real world state graphs have to be serialized either to kept in local storage or session storage.
 With Redux this is straight forward since it used plane old javascript objects that work with JSON.stringify and JSON.parse.
 Since Proxily makes it easy to uses classes having a way to serialize them is essential.

 There are libraries out there which can help with this like serializr which is often used with MobX.
 Supertype, from haven-life also serializes complex objects.
 Both require you to describe your schema.
 Proxily does not.